 About the structure and biological function of AH

 Structure.
-Alpha-hydroxy-fatty acid [A] 6-hydroxy-sphingosine [H] ceramides (CER[AH], or AH) are a subclass of ceramides.
+Alpha-hydroxy-fatty acid [A] 6-hydroxy-sphingosine [H] ceramides (CER[AH], or AH) belong to the group of ceramide lipids within the sphingolipids.
 Their structure consists of a sphingoid base, specifically 6-hydroxy-sphingosine, and a fatty acid, which is an α-hydroxy fatty acid.
 The fatty acid can be of variable length, hydroxylated, and contain double bonds.